-• Confirm your test stand is securely fixed to a bench or heavy table.
+- · Confirm your test stand is securely fixed to a bench or heavy table.
 Keep your ear defenders within easy reach and a CO2 fire extinguisher handy.
 VERY IMPORTANT ON KEROSTART ENGINES.

-- Fill the fuel tank.
-Do not forget to filter the fuel, and to mix the oil. - Confirm all batteries are freshly charged and connected up. - Check there is a temperature reading on the data terminal.

-• Ensure the running area is clear of onlookers - especially the prohibited zone of a 10 metre radius 180° arc from engine centre around the rear.

-• Verify that the fuel tube is full of fuel and purged of all air, if not, carry out the fuel prime sequence as described here.
+Do not use a powder extinguisher, it will damage the engine. - · Fill the fuel tank.
+Do not forget to filter the fuel, and to mix the oil. - · Confirm all batteries are freshly charged and connected up. - · Check there is a temperature reading on the data terminal. - Ensure the running area is clear of onlookers especially the prohibited zone of a 10 metre radius 180° arc from engine centre around the rear - · Verify that the fuel tube is full of fuel and purged of all air, if not; carry out the fuel prime sequence as described here.